UCL/rsd-engineeringcourse/session10/06design.md

 ### Separation of concerns

-We'll begin by separating out the code used to model our boids from the code used for animation:
+We'll begin by separating the model from the animation:

 ``` python
 + view_boids.py